Myselfkc21/FrontPage_Assignment/README.md

   "scripts": {
     "start": "nodemon server.js"
   },
-  "type": "module" //make sure this line is present in both client and server package.json }
+  "type": "module"  // Make sure this line is present in both client and server package.json }
 ```